 How to Stop Excel from Rounding Large Numbers

-In addition to changes in decimal formatting, another common concern users encounter in Excel is the rounding of large numbers to exponential form (e.g., 3E+06).
-Excel often does this for data clarity or to present data more concisely.
+In addition to changes in decimal formatting, another common concern users encounter in Excel is rounding large numbers to exponential form (e.g., 3E+06).
+Excel often does this to clarify data or present it more concisely.

 While this format is efficient for calculations, it may not be ideal for sharing or presenting data with others who need a more straightforward representation.